GunaPalanivel/Recipe-Manager/README.md

 ---

-## Known Issues
+## Known Issues and Their Resolutions

 ### Mobile Experience

-- Certain modals/dialogs may not fully trap virtual keyboard focus
+- **Issue:** Certain modals/dialogs did not fully trap virtual keyboard focus, causing accessibility challenges on mobile devices.
-- Touch target sizes meet minimum standards but could be optimized further
+- **Resolution:** Improved focus management by implementing keyboard trap logic and ensuring all modals are dismissible via keyboard.
+Increased touch target sizes beyond minimum standards for better usability on smaller screens.

 ### Image Handling

-- Image fetch may be slow if source server has high latency
+- **Issue:** Image fetches were slow due to high latency from the source server, with no advanced image caching.
-- No image caching beyond browser defaults
+- **Resolution:** Leveraged browser default caching with proper Cache-Control headers on Vercel deployment and optimized image file sizes for faster loading.

 ### Accessibility

-- Custom sliders could provide enhanced screen reader hints
+- **Issue:** Custom sliders lacked detailed screen reader hints; dynamic content changes were not always announced.
-- Some dynamic content announcements could be more descriptive
+- **Resolution:** Added appropriate ARIA attributes (`aria-valuemin`, `aria-valuemax`, `aria-valuenow`, `aria-live`) to sliders and dynamic result areas, improving screen reader interaction and announcements.

 ### Data Management

-- No data import/export functionality (planned for future release)
-- No backup/restore mechanism
-- Clearing browser data results in complete data loss
+- **Issue:** No data import/export or backup features; clearing browser storage resulted in complete data loss.
+- **Resolution:** Documented these limitations as upcoming features.
+For now, users are advised to manage data carefully.
+Handled storage quota exceeded errors gracefully by alerting users and prompting manual cleanup.

 ### Browser-Specific

-- Private browsing mode may disable localStorage in some browsers
-- localStorage quota exceeded errors need manual data cleanup
+- **Issue:** localStorage is disabled in some private browsing modes causing data persistence issues; storage quota limits may be exceeded leading to errors.
+- **Resolution:** Implemented check-and-handle logic for localStorage availability, fallback behaviors, and user alerts on quota issues to prevent crashes.

+### Deployment & Path Resolution (Additional Issues)

+- **Issue:** JS and CSS not loading on Vercel deployment due to path resolution problems between `/src/` folder and HTML files in `/pages/`.
+- **Resolution:** Updated all script and stylesheet paths in HTML to use relative references (e.g., from `/pages/detail.html` use `../src/js/detail.js`), ensuring correct asset loading on static hosting.
+Configured Vite’s build and Vercel deployment properly to serve static assets like `/assets/images` from the `public` folder.

+### UIManager Instantiation Error

+- **Issue:** The UIManager constructor threw an error when instantiated on pages without the required `recipe-list` element.
+- **Resolution:** Wrapped UIManager creation inside a DOM presence check (`if (document.getElementById("recipe-list")) {...}`) to ensure it runs only on relevant pages, preventing runtime errors during navigation.

 ---